History of the Special Air Service: Malaya

 the other units were A Squadron, which had been formed from 100 local volunteers mostly ex Second World War SAS and Chindits and C Squadron formed from volunteers from Rhodesia, the so-called 'Happy Hundred'.
 By 1956 the Regiment had been enlarged to five squadrons with the addition of D Squadron and the Parachute Regiment Squadron.
 After three years service the Rhodesians returned home and were replaced by a New Zealand squadron.

 A Squadron were based at Ipoh while B and C Squadrons were at Johore.
 During training, they pioneered techniques of resupply by helicopter and also set up the "Hearts and Minds" campaign to win over the locals with medical teams going from village to village treating the sick.
 With the aid of Iban trackers from Borneo they became experts at surviving in the jungle.

-In 1951 the Malayan Scouts (SAS) had successfully recruited enough men to form a regimental headquarters, a headquarters squadron and four operational squadrons with over 900 men.
+In 1951, the Malayan Scouts (SAS) had successfully recruited enough men to form a regimental headquarters, a headquarters squadron and four operational squadrons with more than 900 men.
 The regiment was tasked to seek, find, fix and then destroy the terrorists and prevent their infiltration into protected areas.
 Their tactics would be long-range patrols, ambush and tracking of the terrorists to their bases.
 The SAS troops trained and acquired skills in treejumping, which involved parachuting into the thick jungle canopy and letting the parachute catch on the branches; brought to a halt, the parachutist then cut himself free and lowered himself to the ground by rope.
 Using inflatable boats for river patrolling, jungle fighting techniques, psychological warfare and booby trapping terrorist supplies.
 Calvert was invalided back to the United Kingdom in 1951 and replaced by Lieutenant-Colonel John Sloane.

 In February 1951, 54 men from B Squadron carried out the first parachute drop in the campaign in Operation Helsby, which was a major offensive in the River Perak–Belum valley, just south of the Thai border.
 John Woodhouse introduced the SAS selection course in 1952, after being chosen to return to England to develop it over a period of three years.
 The need for a regular army SAS regiment had been recognised, and so the Malayan Scouts (SAS) were renamed 22 SAS Regiment and formally added to the Army List in 1952.
-However B Squadron was disbanded, leaving just A and D Squadrons in service.
+However, B Squadron was disbanded, leaving just A and D Squadrons in service.